OPCFoundation/UA-Java-Legacy/README.md

-# OPC Foundation UA JAVA
+# OPC Foundation UA JAVA Legacy

+**This repository is provided by OPC Foundation as legacy support for an Java  version for OPC UA.
+It will not receive further features and updates.**

+The OPC Foundation will continue maintenance of the .NET Stack which is based on .NET Standard.
+It can be found [here](https://github.com/OPCFoundation/UA-.NETStandard).

+---
 The OPC Foundation has formally released the Unified Architecture Java Stack and Sample Code to the community.

 Please review official site page (http://opcfoundation.github.io/UA-Java/) for: